sampotts/plyr/readme.md

 Plyr is developed by [@sam_potts](https://twitter.com/sam_potts) / [sampotts.me](http://sampotts.me) with help from the awesome [contributors](https://github.com/Selz/plyr/graphs/contributors)

 ## Donate
-Plyr costs money to run, not my time - I donate that for free but domains, cdn hosting and more.
+Plyr costs money to run, not my time - I donate that for free but domains, CDN hosting and more.
 Any help is appreciated...
 [Donate to support Plyr](https://www.paypal.me/pottsy/20usd)

 ## Mentions